Pogon, Albania

-Pogon (Pogon or Pogoni, Πωγώνι, Pogoni), is a former commune in the Gjirokastër County, southern Albania.
+Pogon (Pogon or Pogoni; Πωγώνι, Pogoni), is a former commune in the Gjirokastër County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Dropull.
 The population at the 2011 census was 432.
 It consists of seven villages which are mostly Greek speaking: Poliçan; Skore; Hllomo; Sopik; Mavrojer; Çatistë and Selckë of which Poliçan is the administrative center.
-The administrative unit of Pogon is inhabited by ethnic Greeks.
+The administrative unit of Pogon is inhabited by Greeks.

 Demographics

 Greek is spoken in Poliçan, Skore, Hllomo, Sopik, Mavrojer and Çatistë and those villages along with Drymades on the Greek side of the border comprise the sub-region of Paleo-Pogoni (Old Pogoni), part of the wider region of Pogoni.
 Traditionally Greeks of Pogoni in Albania practised endogamy by intermarrying within their group, although occasionally brides from Zagori were taught to speak Greek.
 Poliçan is the northernmost Greek-speaking village in the Pogoni area, as villages north west of Poliçan are Albanian-speaking, while those south of Poliçan are Greek-speaking.
 Selckë, part of a wider region of Lunxhëria, is traditionally inhabited by an Orthodox Albanian population as well as later Aromanian migrants, while the rest of the villages belong to the Greek minority zone.